StevenACoffman/self-driving-kubernetes-on-aws/README.md

 # Self-Driving Infrastructure using Kubernetes on AWS with EKS

 This workshop will provide hands on experience on setting up and running an AWS Kubernetes cluster using EKS.
 We will use gitops, and explore kubernetes tools to make the cluster self-driving, with automated management and remedy of common cluster level problems.
-To achieve this, we will use eksctl, cluster-autoscaler, kube-prometheus (prometheus operator), node-problem-detector, draino, and node-local-dns-cache.
+To achieve this, we will use eksctl, cluster-autoscaler, kube-prometheus (prometheus operator), node-problem-detector, and draino.
+For further exploration, please check out the [AWS EKS Workshop](https://eksworkshop.com).

 ## Exercise 1: Write your own microservice in one line that provides: